What Desert Plants Are Making You Sneeze?

 If you have gnats hovering around your houseplants, they are probably fungus gnats.
 There are loads of DIY fungus gnat remedies promoted online, but most fail for one simple reason. … Read more

-Extreme heat, sun, and wind are to be expected during the summer in the desert southwest.
-But sometimes, we experience even “worse than usual” conditions that further stress already stressed … Read more
+Extreme heat, sun, and wind are to be expected in the desert southwest.
+But sometimes, we experience even “worse than usual” conditions that further stress already stressed plants.
+Here are … Read more

 Hot, dry, windy conditions make for dusty desert landscape plants.
 And dusty plants are not happy plants.
 Learn the ways desert dust contributes to plant problems and how simply hosing … Read more